 - If you only pay off the minimum repayment it will mean you will pay more in interest and it will be harder to reduce what you owe on your card – unless you start to make larger regular payments to reduce it.

 - If you pay off part of the bill, you will very likely be charged interest on all your purchases from the day you bought them.
 For example, if your statement shows you owe €1,000 and you pay off €900 by the due date, most providers will charge you interest on the full €1,000 until the date your payment reaches your credit card account.
 After that date, you will be charged interest on the €100 that remains unpaid and on any new purchases you make.
 You should check with your provider first to see how interest is charged and read your terms and conditions very carefully.

-- If you use your card for purchasing and withdrawals, you can see from our credit card cost comparison, providers usually charge different rates depending on whether you use your card for purchases or cash withdrawals.
-If you are in the habit of using your card for both and/or carrying over outstanding balances regularly, then check the terms and conditions of your agreement with your provider so you can work out how you are charged.
+- If you use your card for purchasing and withdrawals, you can see from our credit card Money Tool, providers usually charge different rates depending on whether you use your card for purchases or cash withdrawals.
+If you are in the habit of using your card for both and/or carry over outstanding balances regularly, then check the terms and conditions of your agreement with your provider so you can work out how you are charged.
 You may get a better deal elsewhere, so if you are not happy, see if your provider is willing to negotiate a better rate with you or else consider switching.

 Other fees and charges (including Government stamp duty)

 |Over credit-limit fee||You are charged this each time you have gone over the agreed credit limit, and your provider may refuse further transactions on your card.|

 |Cash advance fee||This is a transaction fee charged each time you make a cash withdrawal.
 Some providers charge this fee even if you have already paid enough cash into your account to cover the withdrawal amount.|

 |Foreign exchange fee||This is a fee for every purchase and cash withdrawal in a currency other than euro.|